-Schedule: The warning signal for the first race will be at 1800EDT on each regatta date.
+Schedule: The warning signal for the first race will be at 1800EDT on each regatta date unless as noted below.
 Subsequent races in a regatta will be held as soon as possible after the end of the previous race.
 No race will be started after sunset.
 The regatta dates are as follows: